zeek/zeek/quickstart/index.rst

    zeek -i en0 local

-This causes Bro to load a script that prints a warning about lacking the ``Site::local_nets`` variable being configured.
+This causes Zeek to load a script that prints a warning about lacking the ``Site::local_nets`` variable being configured.
 You can supply this information at the command line like this (supply your "local" subnets in place of the example subnets):